Updated For Version 2.4

 - Xiangling Burst

-The timing on this rotation is very tight, and it is recommended to practice it a few times before utilizing it in combat.
+The timing on these rotations vary in difficulty, but it is recommended to practice whichever one you choose to use a few times before utilizing it in combat.

 - Xingqiu Skill